Integral Ad Science

 Positive Themes About Integral Ad Science

-• Healthy Workload & Retention: Work-life balance is emphasized through flexible PTO, hybrid arrangements, and respect for time to recharge.
-Feedback suggests these practices contribute to a supportive pace and overall well-being.
+• Healthy Workload & Retention: Work–life balance and flexibility are highlighted through flexible PTO, parental leave, hybrid perks, and respect for time to recharge.
+Comprehensive healthcare, 401(k) match, volunteering, and social events reinforce a culture that supports sustainable pacing.

 Considerations About Integral Ad Science